MrXiaoXiao/MarsInsightSeismicDataDownloadScript/README.md

 # MarsInsightSeismicDataDownloadScript
 This is a simple script to automatically download Mars Insight seismic data from IRIS.

-The script is for convenience of those not familiar with FDSN web service.
+The script is for convenience of those not familiar with FDSN web service (https://www.fdsn.org/webservices).

 For information on SEIS raw data, Insight Mission